ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 - ✅ Book consultations

 **The Result:**
-A powerful, AI-driven mehndi design system where admins curate the library and users get personalized previews! 🎨✨
+A powerful, AI-driven mehendi design system where admins curate the library and users get personalized previews! 🎨✨

 ---

 **Ready to start uploading styles?
-Login as admin and click the "🎨 Mehndi Styles" tab!**
+Login as admin and click the "🎨 Mehendi Styles" tab!**